 16. It’s seriously beautiful…

-There are few places that really take my breath away; Boracay is one of them.
+Few places take my breath away; Boracay is one of them.
 The colour of the water, the temperature of the sea, the rustic feel of it all… there’s just something about this place that takes your breath away.
 It’s the kind of place you dream of visiting and it’s one you’ll want to keep going back to.
 It is, honestly, just one of the most beautiful places I have visited.

 17. It’s not secluded, but that’s for good reason